utsecnet/PAW/Active Directory/README.md

 ## Active Directory

-If you want to use Shadow Groups to aide in managing your devices, you will need to keep your PAW devices seperate from your day-to-day devices.
+If you want to use Shadow Groups to aide in managing your devices, you will need to keep your PAW devices separate from your day-to-day devices.
 This is how I have AD setup:

 ```
 DOMAIN.COM
-└── Company
++-- Company
-    ├── Computers
+    +-- Computers
-    │   └── Location A
+        +-- Location A
-    │       ├── PAW
+            +-- PAW
+                +-- Tier 0   - - - - Will hold Tier 0 PAWs (for domain admins)
+                +-- Tier 1   - - - - Will hold Tier 1 PAWs (for server admins)
+                +-- Tier 2   - - - - Will hold Tier 2 PAWs (for Helpdesk admins)
-    │       ├── Servers
+            +-- Servers
-    │       ├── Workstations
-    │       └── VMs
+                +-- Tier 0   - - - - Will hold Tier 0 servers (but not DCs!)
+                +-- Tier 1   - - - - Will hold Tier 1 servers (most member servers)
+            +-- Workstations - - - - Put all workstation objects here, in you own hierarchy
+            +-- VMs          - - - - All VMs, including your PAWs day-to-day VM
-    ├── Groups
+    +-- Groups
-    │   └── Security Groups
+        +-- Security Groups
-    │       └── PAW
+            +-- PAW          - - - - All groups related to PAW management
-    └── Users
+    +-- Users
-        └── PAW Accounts
+        +-- PAW Accounts
-            ├── Tier 0
-            ├── Tier 1
-            └── Tier 2
+            +-- Tier 0       - - - - Will hold Tier 1 user accounts (for domain admins)
+            +-- Tier 1       - - - - Will hold Tier 1 user accounts (for server admins)
+            +-- Tier 2       - - - - Will hold Tier 1 user accounts (for server admins)
 ```

 ## Users

 Each Domain Admin will have the following accounts:

-* Tier 0 account: Member of domain admins, but also only a local user on the Tier 0 PAW.  does not have admin rights on PAW itself.
+* **Tier 0 account**: Member of domain admins, but also only a local user on the Tier 0 PAW.
+Does not have admin rights on PAW itself.
-* Tier 0 - Maintenance account:  allows the admin to elevate to perform administrative tasks on the PAW, since the Tier 0 account will be a standard user on the Tier 0 PAW.
+* **Tier 0 - Maintenance account**:  This account is an administrator on all Tier 0 PAWs.
+It is also the account I like to use to elevate my standard user to perform admin tasks on my PAW since my Tier 0 account does not have local admin access.
-* Tier 1 account: Used to allow the user to RDP to Tier 1 member servers.
+* **Tier 1 account**: Used to allow the user to RDP to Tier 1 member servers.
-* Tier 2 account (optional): If the user will ever log on to employee workstations, they will need this account.
+* **Tier 2 account (optional)**: If the user will ever log on to employee workstations, they will need this account.
-* Normal domain user account: used for logging into the PAW VM to do day-to-day tasks.
+* **Normal domain user account**: used for logging into the PAW VM to do day-to-day tasks.
+* **Local user account**: Used as a contingency for any lost domain trusts.
+In other words, if you fubar the domain and you can no longer log in to your PAW, this is the account you would use.
+* **Local administrator account**: This account will be managed by LAPS.
+Also used for fixing domain trust issues.
+You would login with the local user account and elevate to this account to do admin stuff.

 Each server administrator will have:

-* Tier 1 accont: They will log into thier PAW with this account and RDP (with Remote Admin mode) to Tier 1 servers.
+* **Tier 1 account**: They will log into their PAW with this account and RDP (with Remote Admin mode) to Tier 1 servers.
+* **Tier 1 - Maintenance account**: This account is an administrator on all Tier 1 PAWs.
+It is also the account I like to use to elevate my standard Tier 1 user to perform admin tasks on my PAW since my Tier 0 account does not have local admin access.
-* Normal domain user account: used for logging into the PAW VM to do day-to-day tasks.
+* **Normal domain user account**: used for logging into the PAW VM to do day-to-day tasks.
-* Access to server LAPS account.
+* **Access to server LAPS accounts**.
 They can use this if RDP with RA is too restrictive.

 Each Helpdesk user will have:

-* Tier 2 account: They will log into their PAW with this account and RDP (with Remote Admin mode to Tier 2 workstations.
+* **Tier 2 account**: They will log into their PAW with this account and RDP (with Remote Admin mode to Tier 2 workstations.
-* Normal domain user account: used for logging into the PAW VM to do day-to-day tasks.
+* **Normal domain user account**: used for logging into the PAW VM to do day-to-day tasks.
-* Access to workstation LAPS account.
+* **Access to all workstation LAPS accounts**.
 They can use this if RDP with RA is too restrictive.

 ## Groups